utopia-foss/dantro/CONTRIBUTING.md

 - **Code should be legible and follow a consistent style**
     - Ideally, write code that documents itself, alleviating the need for many inline comments.
-    - We loosely follow [PEP8][pep8], but it is not enforced as long as the above premise is adhered to.
-(See #125 for updates on this.)
+    - For a succint summary, see [The Zen of Python][zen].
-    - For a succint summary, see [The Zen of Python][zen]
+    - To ensure consistent code formatting, we let [black][black] do all the hard work.
+See the section on [pre-commit hooks](README.md#commit-hooks) for more information.

 - **Code should be documented**
     - Always add a docstring with a one-line description and a documentation of the parameters.
 Use [Google-style docstrings][google_docstrings].